 The Princess tried to imagine the Hunter as a boy, climbing rocks and making swords out of sticks.
 His brother, a younger brother, chased him and he pretended to be afraid.
 His brother laughed and searched for him, giggling as he ran.

 Then the boys grew older, and their games became more real.
 They prepared for war, they fought and bullied each other.
 And they learned to hunt.
-The old guys taught them to hide in the dark crevices of the cliff walls that rose out of the trees in the forest.
+The older men taught them to hide in the dark crevices of the cliff walls that rose out of the trees in the forest.
 They ambushed each other and tracked animals and strangers who passed through on their way from one place to another.
 Sometimes they would roam the hills for weeks, living off the animals they trapped and hunted.

 Many legends of wood nymphs and scary creatures in the woods were the result of the pranks they played on unwary children who wandered too far into the forest.
-Scaring the younger ones back to the Village may have been their justification, but he had thought it was funny regardless and his brother, Marcus, was particularly scheming whenever young ladies were included in the party.
+Scaring the younger ones back to the Village may have been their justification, but he had thought it was funny regardless and his brother was particularly scheming whenever young ladies were included in the party.

-The Hunter guided Phantom deep into the woods, through darkened meadows of ferns tall enough to reach her feet, with a bright white sunburst piercing through the canopy of green leaves over their heads.
 On the far side of the ferns, they circled around the back of a crop of trees to reveal the ruins of a child’s fortress.
 Logs and sticks outlined the base of a structure that had long ago collapsed.
-The fallen remains of rope ladders and catwalks between the trees still clung to the limbs like broken remnants of memories from his childhood.
+The fallen remains of rope ladders and catwalks between the trees still clung to the limbs like broken remnants of childhood memories.

 “This is it,” he said and swallowed his memories.
 Charlotte and David dismounted from the horse and walked into the ruins.
 “This was my Kingdom.”